Spectral-free estimation of L\'evy densities in high-frequency regime

-is finite, with the usual modification if $q=\infty$.
+We define Besov spaces in terms of wavelet coefficients as follows.
+For $r>s>0$, $p\in[1,\infty)$ and $1\leq q\leq\infty$ a function $f$ belongs to the Besov space $B_{p,q}^{s}(A(\eps))$ if the norm { } is finite, with the usual modification if $q=\infty$.
 We consider Lévy densities $f$ with respect to the Lebesgue measure, whose restriction to the set $A(\eps)$ lies into a Besov ball: where $\mathfrak{M}_\eps:=\mathfrak{M}\lambda_\eps$, for a fixed constant $\mathfrak{M}$.
-Note that the regularity assumption is imposed on $f_{|A(\eps)}$ viewed as a $L_{p,\eps}$ function.
+Note that the regularity assumption is imposed on $f_{|A(\eps)}$ viewed as an $L_{p,\eps}$ function.
 Therefore the dependency in $A(\eps)$ lies in $\mathfrak M_{\eps}$.
 Also, the parameter $p$ measuring the loss of our estimator is the same as the one measuring the Besov regularity of the function, this is discussed in Section \ref{sec:UBR}.
 Lemma \ref{lem:hepsBesov} below follows immediately from the definitions of $h_{\eps}$ and the Besov norm \eqref{eq:Besovnorm}.

-\begin{lemma} For all $\eps>0$, let $f_\eps$ be in $ \mathscr F({s,p,q,\mathfrak{M}_\eps,A(\eps)})$.
+\begin{lemma} For all $0<\eps\le 1$, let $f$ be in $ \mathscr F({s,p,q,\mathfrak{M}_\eps,A(\eps)})$.
 Then, $h_{\eps}=\frac{f_{\eps}}{\lambda_{\eps}}$ belongs to the class $\mathscr F\big(s,p,q,{\mathfrak M},A(\eps)\big)$. \end{lemma}